 It’ll probably come as no surprise to hear that you need a lot of experience to reach CFO level.
 It’s definitely not a role you can take on straight after school or university.

 Most CFOs will have an educational background in finance, business, economics or management.
-A typical route would be to do a bachelors and masters degree in accounting or other finance-related studies, alongside a professional finance qualification, such as ACCA or CIMA.
+A typical route would be to do a degree in accounting or other finance-related studies, alongside a professional finance qualification, such as ACCA, CIMA, or ICAEW.

 There are opportunities to expand your experience in sales or operations into finance.
-The modern CFO needs a breadth of experience - they need to understand, and have experience, company-wide.
+The modern CFO needs a breadth of experience.
+Therefore, our advice would be to say ‘yes,’ to opportunities and aim to expand your relevant experience as much as you can to help you understand the requirements of a CFO.

 No matter what your background or education, the role of CFO is not one to take on lightly.
-Immensely rewarding, but the financial weight of a company is on your shoulders.
+This career path is immensely rewarding but you will also be responsible for an organisation’s finances.

 Ready to boost your career potential?

-If CFO is your dream role, you’ll need to make sure you have the right qualifications.
-Check out our ACCA, CIMA or Banking and Finance qualifications for more information and insight into what is needed to be successful in finance.
+If CFO is your dream role, learn more about the relevant qualifications that can help you get on the right path.
+Browse our ACCA, CIMA or Banking and Finance qualifications for more information and insight into what is needed to be successful in finance.